OIM - Operations and Information Management

 4 Advanced Liberal Arts Elective Credits

-OIM3690 introduces students to web site development.
-Students will learn general design and programming skills that are needed for web site development.
-Students will explore languages and tools of the world wide web (WWW), including the hyper-text markup (HTML), cascading style sheet (CSS), and JavaScript languages.
-Some related design concepts are also discussed, in addition to aspects concerning design methodology and project management.
-As part of the course requirements, each student will publish a website to a hosting service, which charges a hosting service and domain registration fee of $30-40.
-(Students will be responsible to pay this fee separate from the tuition charges during the term.)”
-The various tools may include FrontPage, text editors, and graphics design editors.
+Some related design concepts are also discussed, along with aspects concerning design methodology and project management.
+As part of the course requirements, each student will publish a website to a hosting service.
+The primary editor used in this course will be Visual Studio Code, complemented by various text editors and graphics design editors.
 This course emphasizes hands-on computer skill development in a computer lab setting.

 Prerequisites: SME2012 or OIM2000

-Add to comparison list
+Add to Comparison

 OIM4520: Leading Innovation: at Gorillas, Chimps & Monkeys